Frequently Asked Questions: Free Well Tests

 Flooding can overwhelm septic systems, leading to sewage backups or contamination around your home.

-If your yard or drainfield is flooded:
+• If your yard or drain field is flooded:

-Limit all water use (showers, laundry, sinks, toilets)
+• Limit all water use (showers, laundry, sinks, toilets

-Do not flush toilets until the system has drained and dried
+• Do not flush toilets until the system has drained and dried After flooding, have a licensed septic professional inspect the system

 Well Water Safety